LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Our approach

 \subsection{Object Query Module}

 The object query module establishes correspondence between textual object descriptions and scene graph nodes through attribute-based reasoning.
 To achieve this goal, previous methods can be roughly categorized into two types: open-vocabulary detection/tracking algorithms \cite{ren2024grounded,liu2024grounding,yang2023track,cheng2023segment} and 3DGS-based approaches \cite{qin2024langsplat,li20254d,shi2024language}.
-Although these methods perform well at category-level recognition, they struggle with attribute-based distinctions (e.g., color, type, spatial relationship, and motion). \paragraph{Object Grounding Agent.} To address this limitation, we design an object grounding agent powered by the vision-language model (VLM) \cite{hurst2024gpt}.
-It receives three types of information from the input videos, scene graphs and maps to locate target object nodes: 1) appearance information: each node is projected into pixel space and segmented using SAM \cite{kirillov2023segment} to extract its visual appearance; 2) behavior information: motion descriptions are generated from trajectory analysis (speed, heading, lane changes) using heuristic rules (please refer to Section \ref{sec:behavior_description_and_validation} for details); 3) position information: trajectory coordinates and lane information are used for spatial relationship analysis.
+Although these methods perform well at category-level recognition, they struggle with attribute-based distinctions (e.g., color, type, spatial relationship, and motion).

+\mypara{Object Grounding Agent.} To address this limitation, we design an object grounding agent powered by the vision-language model (VLM) \cite{hurst2024gpt}.
+It receives three types of information from the input videos, scene graphs and maps to locate target object nodes: 1) appearance information: each node is projected into pixel space and segmented using SAM \cite{kirillov2023segment} to extract its visual appearance; 2) behavior information: motion descriptions are generated from trajectory analysis (speed/heading/lane changes) using heuristic rules (please refer to Section \ref{sec:behavior_description_and_validation} for details); 3) position information: trajectory coordinates and lane information are used for spatial relationship analysis.
 Given all this context information, the agent identifies the target node through a two-stage process.
-First, it decomposes the query into a triplet: reference node (defaults to ego vehicle), target node, and their spatial relation (empty if unspecified).
+First, it decomposes the query into a triplet: reference node, target node, and their spatial relation (e.g., ``the black SUV on the left of ego": <ego, black SUV, left>).
 Then, it locates the reference node by matching appearance and behavior, filters candidates by spatial relation, and selects the target node through the same matching process.
+In Section \ref{sec:ablation_grounding_agent}, we show the superior object grounding performance of this agent w.r.t \cite{ren2024grounded,li20254d}.